Amolpagare10/Amolpagare10/README.md

 <h1 align="left">Hi!
-I'm Amol, a third-year student at IIT Bombay and I'm from Pune</h1>
+I'm Amol, a Fourth-year student at IIT Bombay and I'm from Pune</h1>

 ###